 - Past success (or lack of success) using the method

-- The resources at the disposal of the person (or people) utilizing the strategy
+- The resources at the disposal of the person (or people) utilizing the recruitment sourcing strategy

 - The personnel available to utilize the strategy

-Okay, so now that we know what a recruitment sourcing strategy is and how it’s composed of multiple candidate sourcing techniques, what are some of those techniques?
+Okay, so now that we know what a recruitment sourcing strategy is and how it’s comprised of multiple candidate sourcing techniques, what are some of those techniques?

 #1—Sourcing candidates through a recruiting database